Canonical Ledger · 17 conditional completions

 Foundational nine problems

 Tier I collects the nine instability classes that were completed first.
 These establish the Δ.72 operator, coherence capacity, and harmonic closure as a working language that can then propagate into the remaining frontier problems.
-For each problem below, the narrative describes the coherence interpretation.
-The full mathematical treatment is available under license.

 1. P = NP